Dr Karen Stow BSc, MSc, MBA, PgCE, FFS

 Quality and Performance

-Karen is a qualified and experienced L20 Assessor and Technical Assessor for the ISO17025 quality standard and has researched and managed performance and quality for over 26 years.
+Karen is a qualified and experienced L20 Assessor as well as a a technical Assessor for ISO17025 and has researched and managed performance and quality for over 28 years.
 Karen was a member of the ACPO Performance & Standards Group, the Skills for Justice Fingerprint Laboratories NOS Board and the chair of Derbyshire Constabulary's Forensic Steering & Performance and ISO Management Meetings.
 Her achievements include;

-- Changing the face of Police in-house laboratory service delivery and performance within the UK through a Home Office funded research project, the recommendations from which were adopted by the Association of Chief Police Officers (ACPO)
+- Changed Police in-house laboratory service delivery approaches and performance through a UK Home Office funded research project, the recommendations from which were adopted by the Association of Chief Police Officers (ACPO)

 - Being the work-stream lead for Custody Forensic Sampling for the ACPO Forensic Science & Innovation Group